y-scope/clp/docs/src/user-guide/core-unstructured/index.md

-# clp for unstructured logs
+# CLP for unstructured logs

 There are two flavours of CLP for compressing unstructured logs.
 The guides below explain how to use each flavour.